Characters from The Dresden Files, the Vampire Courts.

 - Motivational Lie: As discussed in "Bigfoot on Campus" the entire methodology of keeping the children in the dark, so the first time they have sex will kill their lover (in the case of the Raiths), is described as this.
 The child becomes a murderer and transformed into a sex monster, but is told this is okay.
 It is fine to kill humans and hurt them.
 It is what their parents' parents told them when they were young like the child now.
 And so on.
 They continue the lie because if they were to stop, it would mean everything the parents were taught and made to believe is false, and so on and so on.
 And so they became murderous monsters for no other reason than some ancient bastard's (or bitch's) beliefs.

 - Open Secret: Within the Court's higher ranks, the fact Papa Raith is merely a figurehead with Lara holding the strings is this.
 Everyone knows it, but because that is the current game, it is what they must play until it is time for a coup of their own.

 - Out with a Bang: Victims of the Raiths can die this way if they give too much.

 - Raised by Humans: At least in the Raith family; Lord Raith makes very certain that none of his children know anything about their true nature or the supernatural world at large before they start to turn in late adolescence.
 It's implied this is a means of ensuring they cannot become human by finding someone who will truly love them and they love, because if their first meal as a vampire is someone who they love and loves them, it frees them from the vampire demon inside of them.

-- Vampires Are Rich: The Raiths have an entire series of mansions.
+- Vampires Are Rich: The Raiths have an entire series of mansions around the world.
 The lesser houses presumably also have substantial fortunes.